itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 - `update_investments!`: a function called on each time step to compute the total value of the investments
 - `log!`: a function called on each time step to log data

 Each function is assigned a default method with default arguments.
+You can specify alternative parameter values as well as alternative update functions.
 Note that in advanced applications, you can specify a new model type and `update!` to execute a different sequence of update functions.
 The update functions listed above will suffice for a wide range of use cases.

 ## Optional Update Function Parameters